Vincenzo estimated that it’d take twenty minutes to get back home. They were running, too, and there wasn’t much traffic to dodge.

 “It must be, isn’t it?
 I don’t want to think of any other reason.”

-He caressed her face with a tired, clean hand.
+He caressed her face with his clean hand.
 He’d never let anyone hurt her, even if the world had other motives to end their lives.

 “Oh, God, the pasta.”
-She bolted up and jogged for the door.
+She bolted upright.
 “I’ll make you a plate, if it’s ready.”

-Reading him, she set down the plates and sat next to him.
+Listening, she sat beside him.
 “Hey.”
 She curled his bangs around his ear.
 “It’s okay.”

 He closed his eyes.
 It could’ve been.
-He dreamed of a cottage the two of them owned, with a dog and a kid they’d adopt off the streets.
+With the world quieting down, he dreamed of a cottage the two of them owned, with a dog and a kid they’d adopt off the streets.
 She was there with him in that dream, just as she was here now, caring for him.
 He was okay in both worlds.

 If this could be their new normal, how happy he would be.